Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Introduction

-Trends on either side of the peak are modeled as following logistic growth (decline).
+Trends on either side of the peak are modeled as following logistic growth before the peak and decline after it.
 We refer to this process model as an \textit{interrupted logistic model}.
-We produce probabilistic projections using Bayesian statistical inference, drawing on the long lines of extant research applying Bayesian methods to estimate and project demographic indicators \citep{bijak2011migration, bijak2016bayesiandemography, raftery2014}.
+We produce probabilistic projections of combined refugee and asylum seeker stocks using Bayesian statistical inference, drawing on the long line of previous research applying Bayesian methods to estimate and project demographic indicators \citep{bijak2011migration, bijak2016bayesiandemography,azose2015bayesianmigration,azose2016probabilistic}.